-- The faculty head will note programmatic changes in the faculty meeting minutes, which are distributed to all students via the CPY student listserv (CPYSTUD). - The Counseling Psychology program has an active Doctoral Student Organization (DSO) with elected student representatives.
+• The faculty head will note programmatic changes in the faculty meeting minutes, which are distributed to all students via the CPY student listsery (CPYSTUD).

+- The Counseling Psychology program has an active Doctoral Students in Counseling Psychology (DSCP) organization with elected student representatives.
 These individuals meet with the faculty during regularly scheduled faculty meetings and are charged with communicating all program changes to their constituency.
-The DSO holds regular meetings, where they also will announce programmatic changes. - Doctoral students are given a file folder in 446 Payne Hall.
+The DSCP holds regular meetings, where they also will announce programmatic changes. - Doctoral students are given a file folder in 446 Payne Hall.
 These alphabetical student folders are for receiving mail and other notices.